 Stock Your Pantry With Dairy-Free Staples

 It's important after finding out what does contain dairy to find out the alternatives and dairy-free substitutes that work instead.
-After you’ve stocked your kitchen with dairy-free pantry staples, learning to prepare your favorite recipes will be a breeze!
-Find a local grocery or market near you or an online distributor that carries the products you like and keep a small store on hand, so you’ll always have plenty of lactose-free options for you and your family.
+After you’ve stocked your kitchen with dairy-free pantry staples, learning to prepare your favorite recipes will be a breeze.
+Find a local grocery or market near you or an online distributor that carries the products you like and keep a small stash on hand so you’ll always have plenty of lactose-free options for you and your family.

 Make Dairy-Free Substitutions in Your Favorite Recipes

 It's easy to think you'll completely change everything about your diet, but the truth is you will want some of your staple dishes before going dairy-free.
 Compile a list of recipes for previous favorites and search for dairy-free recipes that will satisfy you.
 Whether you’re someone who prefers to make all of your dairy-free substitutions yourself or you’d rather find prepared dairy-free substitutes that you can purchase at your local store, keep the same amount on hand that you would have it it was a dairy product you were replacing, so when you're ready to make something you used to love, you won't be in a bind.

 Try New Recipes and Restaurants

 We humans are stubborn when it comes to changing things as routine as diet, but changing over to a new way of eating is a great way to explore new tastes and flavors that you might not have otherwise.
 Search for restaurants that feature vegan and dairy-free meals and try them out.
 Recreate the recipes at home or frequent these places during celebratory or social times.
 The new exposure will help you stay focused on your new dairy-free diet and give you some choices.
 It'll also open you up to new recipes to try at home.
-So, try different ethnic foods or new cooking methods, and you’ll probably end up realizing that you’ve widened your options instead of reducing them!
+So, try different international foods or new cooking methods, and you’ll probably end up realizing that you’ve widened your options instead of reducing them.

 Keep Easy Dairy-Free Meals and Snacks Available